The Book of Hidden Things by Francesco Dimitri is his debute English novel.

 Many thanks, Caitlin x

-(PS please comment your opinion of these books or any other recommendations
+(PS please comment if you have ever read these books or have any other recommendations. )

 Many thanks, Caitlin x